 Texture adds grip, feel, and visual intrigue.
 It also adds challenges for getting labels to stick (and stay stuck) to textured products.
-Since we live in a world of texture, we must face these challenges head on.
-Here are some of the issues and solutions for labeling textured surfaces and how textured labels can solve them.
+Since we live in a world of texture, we must face these challenges head-on.
+Here are some of the issues for labeling textured surfaces and how textured labels can solve them.

 If you look closely at textured surfaces, you’ll notice they are often made up of peaks and valleys.
 If you lay a label with a firm adhesive on a surface like that, the adhesive will make contact with the peaks, but may leave the valley’s completely untouched.
 In fact, you may only come in contact with 50-75% of the surface instead of 100%.
 The less surface area the label sticks to, the less adhesion there is overall–affecting your label’s performance.